akprathipati/individualgit/index.md

 ### Study
 - I will review all my notes and work on the practice FRQ's seen above.
+- I need to spent some time looking at the different types of data structures (like hashmaps, tuples, and arrays) and saw if they were primitive or non-primitive types.
+- I need to work on datastructes and data types as well.

 ### TT notes(data structures)
 - matrixes